gpzlx1/F2CGT/README.md

 # Known Issues

 * We recommend using 8 GPUs for better compression quality.
 While 1 GPU can complete the compression, you'll need to adjust the block slice method in scripts to maintain the same quality.
+* In fact, the current implementation of compression is unreasonable—it should be decoupled from the number of GPUs, but this hasn't been implemented yet and will be addressed later.
+If this feature is urgently needed, please file an issue.

 # Citation
 ```latex